ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

 - Type `qq` then press <kbd>Tab</kbd> for command suggestions
 - URLs in notes are automatically detected and clickable

-## ☁️ Git Sync
+## ☁️ Git Sync - 🚀 **MEGA FEATURE!**

-QuickNotes supports syncing your notes to a Git repository.
-This is a great way to back up your notes and sync them across multiple computers.
+**The game-changer you've been waiting for!** QuickNotes now supports syncing your notes to a Git repository.
+This is the ultimate way to back up your notes and sync them across multiple computers.
+Never lose a note again!

 ### Setup